VION79/TheBeginning/README.md

 # TheBeginning
-# The is the first comment to the repository
-# This is the second edit to the repository.
-I would be coding the basic html layout next
+# The repository aims to provide an insight into beginner coder's journey.